The Academic Financial Plan

 For the FY2014 to FY2018 budget preparation cycle, please submit initiatives on or before October 1, 2012.

-Please click here to access the New Initiatives Form.
+Please submit your initiatives using the New Initiatives Form.

 Prioritizing Initiatives and the Approval Process for Inclusion in the Academic Financial Plan